tiwater/vibex/examples/quick-start/README.md

 # Quick Start

-Get started with Vibex in 5 minutes.
+Get started with VibeX in 5 minutes.

 ## Setup